 - Garnish: A final squeeze of lime juice brightens up all the flavors.
 If you want extra zing, sprinkle the chicken legs with chaat masala.

-Scroll to the recipe card for the detailed list of ingredients and quantities!
+Scroll to the recipe card for a detailed list of ingredients and quantities.

-How to Make Air Fryer Tandoori Chicken
+How to Make Air Fryer Tandoori Chicken (Step-by-Step)

 Here are the step-by-step instructions and photos for Tandoori Chicken drumsticks:

+- Prepare chicken: Pat the chicken dry with paper towels.
+Excess moisture can dilute the marinade, which prevents it from crisping properly.
 Using a sharp knife, make ½-inch deep gashes (cuts) in the fleshy part of the chicken so it can absorb the marinade.

-Add the chicken to the marinade and toss well to coat all over.
+- Marinate Chicken for Air Fryer: Add the chicken to the marinade and toss well to coat all over.
 Refrigerate the chicken for 30 minutes or up to 12 hours.

-Pull out the basket, flip the chicken, and brush it with oil.
+- Flip, brush and air fry: Pull out the basket, flip the chicken, and brush it with oil.
 Secure the basket in place and cook for another 5 minutes, until the chicken's internal temperature reads at least 165°F.

-How To Check Chicken's Temperature
+How To Check a Chicken's Temperature

 Insert a meat thermometer into the thickest part of the chicken without touching the bone, and ensure it reads 165°F.

-Drizzle fresh lime juice, and for an extra zing, sprinkle chaat masala over it.
+- Garnish and Serve: Drizzle fresh lime juice, and for an extra zing, sprinkle chaat masala over it.

 Serving Suggestion

-- Party Appetizer: Serve it on a big platter with a bowl of cilantro chutney for dipping, and pickled onions.
+- Party Appetizer: Serve it on a big platter with a bowl of cilantro chutney for dipping and pickled onions.

 - Weeknight Meal Option 1: Serve it with saffron rice, aloo gobi, and cucumber raita for a complete and colorful meal.